 The GeoGrid allows you to see the visibility of a GMB listing for a specific keyword from a number of different latitude and longitude coordinates.
 This allows you to see where you might rank strong and poorly in your listing’s city or surrounding areas.

 The GeoGrid rank tracker gives you a view of how your GMB Listing ranks from different positions across one geographic area (a square to be precise).

 The required inputs are:

-GeoGrids can be run 'free form' (from the GeoGrid navbar -- meaning you run it instantly) or they can be 'scheduled' (right now, you can only schedule a geogrid from a location's page).
+GeoGrids can be run 'free form' (from the GeoGrid navbar -- meaning you run it instantly) or they can be 'scheduled'.

 To create an animated gif with all of the GeoGrids for this location/keyword combination, click the 'create new animation' button and you will get emailed one.

 At the most basic level, we are requesting a list of GMBs for a given latitude and longitude and keyword, for each grid point.
 We then take the list of GMBs and compare where our business ranks, for each of the points.
 Color-coding this information allows us to have a 'heatmap' of visibility across the grid.

 For more questions please contact customer support by clicking the chat button at the bottom right of your screen.